upstandfm/app/README.md

 ## Storybook

-[Storybook](https://storybook.js.org) is used to help build components (component driven development), document components, and test components.
+[Storybook](https://storybook.js.org) is used to help build components (component driven development), document component APIs/usage, and test components.

+Storybook files are colocated with the implementation files.
+For example, the component `Button.jsx` will have a Storybook file named `Button.stories.jsx` in the same dir.

-A live version can be found at [sb.upstand.fm](https://storybook.upstand.fm).
+A live Storybook can be found at [storybook.upstand.fm](https://storybook.upstand.fm).

 ### v5.2

-Currently the `v5.2` release candidate is used to use some new Storybook features:
+Currently the `v5.2` release candidate is used, to use some new Storybook features:

 - [Component Story Format](https://medium.com/storybookjs/component-story-format-66f4c32366df)
 - [DocsPage](https://github.com/storybookjs/storybook/blob/next/addons/docs/docs/docspage.md)